IDSS Papers

 Abstract

-The combined statistics published by Safe Work Australia for the 9 years from 201314 to 2022-23 shows increasing claims frequency per million hours worked, increasing median time lost per injury resulting in a significant increase in median claim cost per injury.
+The combined statistics published by Safe Work Australia for the nine years from 2013-14 to 2022-23 shows increasing claims frequency per million hours worked, increasing median time lost per injury resulting in a significant increase in median claim cost per injury.
 This reflects a change in the mix of occupations as the Australian economy matures from goods focussed industries to service industries, a change in the working population with an older workforce including a higher proportion of females and more part time work, and a significant change in compensation claim types especially the fast rise of psychosocial claims.
 These trends are forecast to continue with Oxford Economics 4 , in a paper prepared for Jobs & Skills Australia, projecting continuing movement away from goods industry occupations to service industry occupations to 2050 and beyond, thereby increasing the exposure to psychosocial claim types and reducing exposure to physical injury claim types.
 The Intergenerational Report (IGR) 1 published by Treasury in 2023 projects a continuing ageing of the population and by implication of the working population.

 My projections, using these population trends but with static claims incidence and cost of claims continuing to outpace wages by 1.5% per annum, show that the cost of workers compensation claims is likely to outpace growth of Australia’s Gross Domestic Product by around 3% per annum.
 Even more if we fail to stem the fast growth of psychosocial harm.
 We need to consider some new strategies to ameliorate this outcome to enable workers compensation schemes to best serve Australian workers and enterprises, perhaps anticipating the problem by adopting more effective prevention strategies and more intensive efforts in returning workers to the workplace.